EN

 Eldar Saparayev is a Kazakh-German cellist and conductor whom Jacques Leiser, the artist manager of Maria Callas, Svyatoslav Richter, Alfred Cortot, David Oistrach described as “Eldar is not only a virtuoso in the grand style of past eras, but he is also a true musician and poet, who plays with great passion and individuality.”

 Mr. Saparayev‘s multifaceted interests have taken him around the world as a conductor, soloist, chamber musician and teacher.
-He is a member of numerous foundations in the USA, Europe, Asia and artistic director of “Klassik Konstanz” foundation and concert series in Germany.
+He is a member of numerous foundations in the USA, Europe.

 One the most important missions in my professional life is to champion young musicians and pass on my knowledge and expertise to my students.